rashendra/premier/README.md

 Go to the project root directory and run following commands
 ###### To build the application
     ./gradlew build    or just gradle build
+    once build , just execute the .jar file from the project root folder java -jar build/libs/premier-0.0.1-SNAPSHOT.jar

-once build, execute the main method of com.example.premier.premier.PremierApplication.java.
+alternatively once build, you can execute the main method of
+    com.example.premier.premier.PremierApplication.java.
 That will prompt below allowing user to set value for K and N

     Enter the list of share prices below ( Cmd + d / Ctrl+ d to exit) Enter value for K :